 Consistently attaining outstanding results for clients, both through settlement and at trial.

 Stacey Pietrowicz is known for her work ethic, tenacity, and analytical mind, which combine to achieve successful outcomes for SUGARMAN'S clients, both through settlement and at trial.
 Stacey participates in all aspects of the firm's practice, focusing on defective products, premises liability, medical malpractice, and other complex personal injury matters.
 Stacey brings her meticulous attention to detail to every type of case, consistently attaining outstanding results for her clients.
-Although the youngest partner at SUGARMAN, Stacey routinely handles some of the firm's most sophisticated cases and has been recognized in Massachusetts Super Lawyers every year since 2013 and was named to Top Women of Law by Massachusetts Lawyers Weekly in 2019.
+Stacey routinely handles some of the firm's most sophisticated cases and has been recognized in Massachusetts Super Lawyers every year since 2013 and was named to Top Women of Law by Massachusetts Lawyers Weekly in 2019.